 - Small Amphitheater.
 A-Frame.

-These scenes can be visited in a web browser, in which case you can use the WASD keys to move, and the mouse to turn.
+These early prototype scenes can still be visited in a web browser, in which case you can use the WASD keys to move, and the mouse to turn.
 In the A-Frame preview, you click and drag the mouse to turn.
-In the SDK, you need to click once on the scene to enable the controls, then you just move the mouse to turn, and Escape to exit from controls.